Key Takeaway

 Signs You Might Be in a Midlife Crisis

-Not every restless Tuesday night means you are in a midlife crisis.
+Not every restless Tuesday night means you're in a midlife crisis.
 But if several of these resonate — and have persisted for weeks or months rather than a passing afternoon — it may be worth paying attention.

-If you are nodding at three or more of these, you are not falling apart.
-You are waking up.
-And what you do next matters enormously.
+If you're nodding at three or more of these, you're not falling apart.
+You're waking up.

 Why Midlife Hits So Hard

-A midlife crisis does not arrive in a vacuum.
-It is usually triggered — or amplified — by a convergence of life changes that happen to cluster in the same decade.
+A midlife crisis doesn't arrive in a vacuum.
+It's usually triggered — or amplified — by a convergence of life changes that happen to cluster in the same decade.

+The empty nest.
 Your children are growing up and growing away.
-The role that defined you for 18 or 20 years — parent, protector, provider — is shifting beneath your feet.
+The role that defined you for 18 or 20 years is shifting beneath your feet.
 The house is quieter.
 The calendar is emptier.
-And you are left wondering what you are supposed to do with all this space.
 (If this resonates, you might find comfort in our guide on what to do when kids leave home.)

+Aging parents.
 At the same time your children are leaving, your parents may be declining.
-You are suddenly the generation in the middle — caring for people above and below you, watching your parents become fragile, confronting the reality that the safety net you grew up with is disappearing.
+You're suddenly the generation in the middle — watching your parents become fragile, confronting the reality that the safety net you grew up with is disappearing.

+The mortality mirror.
 Nothing makes you think about the finite nature of life quite like watching the generation before you face it.
 When your parents age, when friends get sick, when colleagues retire, the mirror turns toward you.
-And the reflection asks a question you cannot avoid: How much time do I have left, and what am I going to do with it?
+And the reflection asks a question you can't avoid: how much time do I have left, and what am I going to do with it?

-By midlife, most people have either reached the ceiling of what their career will become or realized that reaching it did not feel the way they imagined.
-The promotions slow down.
-The industry changes.
+Career plateau.
+By midlife, most people have either reached the ceiling of what their career will become or realized that reaching it didn't feel the way they imagined.
 The work that used to be stimulating becomes routine.
-And the existential question shifts from "How do I succeed?" to "Does this even matter?"
+The existential question shifts from "How do I succeed?" to "Does this even matter?"

 Midlife is the first time many people stop long enough to ask not just "What do I do?" but "Who am I when I am not doing?"